kubernetes/website/content/en/docs/reference/access-authn-authz/authentication.md

 Kubernetes does not provide an OpenID Connect Identity Provider.
 You can use an existing public OpenID Connect Identity Provider (such as Google, or [others](https://connect2id.com/products/nimbus-oauth-openid-connect-sdk/openid-connect-providers)).
-Or, you can run your own Identity Provider, such as CoreOS [dex](https://github.com/coreos/dex), [Keycloak](https://github.com/keycloak/keycloak), CloudFoundry [UAA](https://github.com/cloudfoundry/uaa), or Tremolo Security's [OpenUnison](https://github.com/tremolosecurity/openunison).
+Or, you can run your own Identity Provider, such as [dex](https://dexidp.io/), [Keycloak](https://github.com/keycloak/keycloak), CloudFoundry [UAA](https://github.com/cloudfoundry/uaa), or Tremolo Security's [OpenUnison](https://github.com/tremolosecurity/openunison).